William Lenard PACEY

 Bill kept a diary, and his father James wrote to the Army several times about having the diary sent home.
 It was not until after the war was over that the diary was found and sent to the family.

 The Kenmore and District Historical Society Inc has re-printed the diary with the permission of the family.
-It is available from the Society, an order form can be downloaded here.
+It is available from the Society via the Book Shop page.